ArtHacker123/opencl-demo-framework/README.md

 # opencl-demo-framework
-showcase framework for implementing and presenting multiple image processing and cv algorithms
+showcase framework for implementing and presenting multiple image processing and CV algorithms